 VPN.com – Best for Buying and Selling Domains Over $100k

-VPN.com is a specialist in premium, six-figure-plus domains, with a history of brokering high-visibility sales and acquisitions for founders, investors, and enterprise brands.
+VPN.com is a specialist in premium, six-figure-plus domains, with a public track record highlighting large, high-visibility acquisitions and sales for founders, investors, and enterprise brands.

 The team excels at sourcing off-market names, negotiating discreetly, and protecting your leverage—whether you’re the buyer or the seller.
 If speed matters, their process is built for momentum without sacrificing due diligence.